lzhhzl/PS-HuneX_Tools-ZH/README.md

 # About

-This collection of programs and documentation are used for processing scripts from "HuneX" game engine using ``.mrg/.nam/.hed`` archives.
+Mainly build and use for FSN/Realta Nua Vita_Ver.
+Chinese-Translation patch.
+Still working··· This collection of programs and documentation are used for processing scripts from "HuneX" game engine using ``.mrg/.nam/.hed`` archives.

 # Get Start